linebender/linebender.github.io/content/blog/2025-11-13-tmil-22/index.md

 Vello is our GPU vector renderer.
 It can draw large 2D scenes with high performance, using GPU compute shaders for most of the work.

-Laurenz Stampl has done his Masters degree at ETH Zurich on high performance CPU rendering of 2D graphics, particularly the techniques used in vello_cpu.
+Laurenz Stampl has done his Masters degree at ETH Zurich on high performance CPU rendering of 2D graphics, particularly the techniques used in Vello CPU.
 The [masters thesis] is now published.
 It contains up-to-date background on 2D rendering, which is not well represented in the literature, as well as an explanation of the sparse strip method, and benchmarks.